 Another contributing factor was inadvertent improvement of my communication soft skills while writing.
 That's just a delightful bonus.

-great no responsibility.
+With isolation comes great no responsibility.
 My mornings had freed up considerably, and I had a few options with how I wanted to fill that void.
 Beginning from June 22nd, I would wake up, make some tea and head to the desk and put something together in the few hours before work.

 I wrote code to post across to my three websites of choice:

 This code included scripts to modify the markdown based on the platform it was heading to, as well a script to generate the heading images based on the tags, heading and a custom query I could provide.
 It pulls an image from Unsplash based on this annotates it and then updates the markdown to create the image author.
 This frees up about a solid 15-20 minutes each morning which has also already saved around 15 hours of my time in just this month alone.

 While I am typing away in my code editor, I did add the "spell check" VSCode extension after realising how awful my spelling can be when typing away with proofreading, but I also plan to update this down the track to include grammar and spell checks as part of a Git Hook.
 I also plan to incorporate a webhook to automate sharing the content to Twitter for me after posting.

 Here are some overviews from my different mediums.

 The numbers are modest, but worth sharing for transparency!